one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Prepare/Prepare-Lab02-Deploying-an-Azure-Subscription.md

-Exercise 2: Deploying an Azure Subscription
+Lav 2: Deploying an Azure Subscription
 --------------------------------------------------
 ---
 In this exercise you will associate your My Visual Studio Azure subscription benefit with the M365 developer tenant that you activated in [Exercise 1](/Windows-Virtual-Desktop-on-Azure-Lab/Prerequisites/Exercise-1:-Azure-AD-Tenant) of the prerequisites.
 The Azure subscription benefit provides you with $150 in Azure credits every month.
 These credits will be used to host your WVD environment.